 In 2008 his gambling addiction campaign shed light on the perils of gambling addicts and a 2009 campaign encouraged drinkers not to drive to drink.
 All these campaigns have won the approval of award judges and most importantly the public.

-Despite his hectic schedule, Pat is a member of Temasek Polytechnic Board of Governors and its School of Design Advisory Council.
-He’s also the co-vice Chairman of the Institute of Technical Education School of Design and Vice President of the Association of Accredited Advertising Agents.
+Pat is a member of the Temasek Polytechnic Board of Governors and Chairman of its School of Design Advisory Council.
+He’s also the Co-Chairman of the Institute of Technical Education Design and Media Academic Advisory Committee.

 When he isn’t creating ads, Pat would most probably be chasing a football.
 After all, his proudest achievement wasn’t winning a One Show pencil, but playing football against Bobby Charlton, Jeff Hurst, Kevin Keegan and other soccer legends at the 1991 Singapore International Soccer Sevens.